 Register of Electors

 The Live Register is published on February 1st each year and comes into force on February 15th.
 It is used at each election and referendum held in the following 12 months.
 Being on the Live Register does not automatically entitle a person to vote in ALL elections.
-To check which elections you can vote in please check your Election Type on your personal details screen from the link above.
-For inclusion in the Register of Electors you must complete the relevant form.
+To check which elections you can vote in, please check your Election Type on your personal details screen from the Check The Register link above.
+For inclusion in the Register of Electors you must complete the relevant form available here.
 Printed copies of the Live Register are available to be viewed at local authority offices, Post Offices, Garda stations and libraries.

 Postal Voters List